matthew-rollitt/ProcessingWorshop/README.md

 I've added a few suggestions you can change like color, size, shapes and interactions.

 ```
- /**  EXTRA */
+ 	/**  EXTRA cool stuff for awesome people */
 ```

+For more information and more help view the [Getting started with procressing](https://processing.org/tutorials/gettingstarted/) web page.

+How to draw on the canvas (https://processing.org/tutorials/drawing/)

+# Exercise 1: Intro and Drawing shapes

+For the first example we are just going to introduce you to processing and do a quick exercise to introduce you to programming.

+Please copy this into a new sketch/pde to start this exercise [Hello world](/Exercises/Hello_world/Hello_world.pde)

 ![alt text](/Exercises/Images/exercise1.png)

 This demo is designed to get you comfortable with processing and how to draw a basic shape on the screen.
-This is the hello world of processing
+This is the hello world of processing.

-For more information and more help view the [Getting started with procressing](https://processing.org/tutorials/gettingstarted/) web page

 # Exercise 2: Drawing with for loops